 Check out these (mostly) free essential apps to guide your 21st-century thumbs through the best things to do in Los Angeles

 You already can’t spend half a lunch break without your smartphone, tablet or other rectangular gizmos of the modern age, but why would you when the key to mastering all of the great things to do in Los Angeles lies within the click of a ‘download’ button?
-Look no further for the top 13 apps every Angeleno simply must acquire for everything—for navigating the most secluded public beaches in LA and beyond, finding the nearest farmers’ markets, and snagging cheap eats.
+Look no further for the top 13 apps every Angeleno simply must acquire for everything-for navigating the most secluded public beaches in LA and beyond, finding the nearest farmers’ markets, and snagging cheap eats.
 You can even hook up with LA’s dog-lover community (yes, they’ve invented social media for non-human species).
+If only things to do in Brainerd, MN, and anywhere and everywhere else, for that matter, were available in the same way, life would have been a lot easier, right?
 You should probably start preparing your storage settings now.

 Our Malibu Beaches